top of page

 Between remotes that change channels at the sound of your voice to virtual assistants like Siri and Alexa, most of us likely use voice search more often than we even realize.

-While this makes our lives easier, it complicates SEO (search engine optimization) strategy, as voice and text searches can produce very different results.
+While this makes our lives easier, it complicates SEO (search engine optimization) strategy, as voice and text searches can produce different results.

 Voice Search Vs. Text Search